 - If possible give medication with breakfast, not before.

-- Allow a bedtime snack that makes up for the skipped lunch.
+- Allow a bedtime snack that makes up for the skipped lunch or after school snack.

 ADHD drugs can keep kids up at night.
 That can happen if they took the last dose of the day too close to bedtime.
 Or it could be that a long-acting drug hasn’t worn off by bedtime.
 But you might wait a few weeks before asking your child’s doctor if you should make any changes to the medication.
 In the interim, make sure that your child isn't taking the afternoon dose too close to bedtime, and make sure your child has some activity after school to get rid of all the wiggles and energy.
 Sleep problems caused by ADHD medicine tend to get better with time.